Yiming-Zuo/SST2/docs/source/usage.md

 # Basic usage

+## Scripts

-We provide several python script to use `SST2` in a projectm, the script are located in the `bin` directory of the `SST2` package.
+We provide several python script to use `SST2` in a project, the script are located in the `bin` directory of the `SST2` package.
 The scripts are:

 * `launch_ST_abinitio_seq.py`
 * `launch_ST_pdb.py`